 The TOVA Company makes the T.O.V.A. available for use in approved research studies.
 You can download a research grant application from The TOVA Company website at http://www.tovatest.com/research-and-education/.

 If you are affiliated with a university or clinical training program, you can use the T.O.V.A. for student research projects as part of a clinical training program site license.
 Please write or call for details.

 Institutional Review Board approval is a requirement for all research that takes place in the context of a university, hospital or large practice group.
 In short, if the institution with which you are affiliated has an IRB, then yes, you will almost certainly need to get their approval.
 We also ask for evidence of IRB approval as part of the application.
 Note that failure to obtain IRB approval may also make it harder to get your work published.

 Since I already have the T.O.V.A. hardware, do I need another T.O.V.A. kit for my research project?

 You may install the T.O.V.A. software on as many computers as you wish.
 Your T.O.V.A. test credits are stored on your T.O.V.A. hardware, so you can simply take the hardware with you when you go to your research site, and simply plug it in to the computer when you are ready to collect data.

 If you are using the T.O.V.A.
-8's External Audio/Video testing setup, then it will be more difficult and time consuming to move your T.O.V.A. hardware between computers.
-In this case, we recommend purchasing another T.O.V.A.
-8 kit.
+External Audio/Video (EAV) hardware setup, it will be more difficult and time consuming to move your T.O.V.A. hardware between computers.
+In this case, we recommend purchasing another T.O.V.A. kit.